pragdave/component/README.md

   ~~~

+#### Pooled Components

-* A _pooled_ component represents a pool of worker processes.
+A _pooled_ component represents a pool of worker processes.
 When you
-  call a pooled worker, it handles your request using its existing
+call a pooled worker, it handles your request using its existing state,
-  state, and any updates to that state are retained: the worker is a
+and any updates to that state are retained: the worker is a resource
-  resource that is shared on a call-by-call basis.
-Workers may be
+that is shared on a call-by-call basis.
+Workers may be automatically
-  automatically created and destroyed as demand dictates.
-You might use
+created and destroyed as demand dictates.
+You might use pooled workers
-  pooled workers to manage access to limited resources (database
+to manage access to limited resources (database connections are a common
-  connections are a common example).
+example).

   ~~~ elixir
   defmodule StockQuoteConnection do